timphil174/TimmyDEPOTsales-portfolio-project/README.md

 Despite a slight decrease in early 2012, **the company's sales have continued to increase over the years**.
 Key performance indicators such as **Sales**, **Items sold** and **Order Volume** have all followed **the same dynamic of a significant increase throughout the months of a year into a massive drop at the begining of the following year**.
 Unlike the other metrics, **profit seems to follow an independent dynamic**.
 The following sections will explore contributing factors and highlights key opportunity areas for improvement.

 Below is the summary page from the Power BI report and more examples are included throughout the report.
-The entire interactive dashboard can be downloaded [here](https://drive.google.com/file/d/1tJmYqvQg9Wl8GgzIBcImNzqPXngob_Pa/view?usp=drive_link).
+The entire interactive dashboard can be accessed [here](https://app.powerbi.com/view?r=eyJrIjoiZTBmMjNlNmItYjkyYy00NmU2LTlhMjgtZmFlYzQ4OTRjMWZlIiwidCI6ImFhOGJkYWE0LThmZWItNDZjMC1iNWU2LTMxYzk2MzM3NTc5YiIsImMiOjl9).

 ![image](https://github.com/user-attachments/assets/254308e7-d34d-45f3-bc8f-f7dcbf562468)